 The Harris Tweed Authority maintains a database of all the registered weavers in the industry

-Including weavers and the the producers’ retailers, admin workers, mill workers and the HTA, you’re looking at 201-500, which the industry is sitting happily at.
-This figure does not include the independent crafts people all over the world, who make products with our cloth.
-These answers are based on the Harris Tweed industry alone, here on Lewis and Harris.
+Including weavers and the producers’ retailers, admin workers, mill workers and the HTA, makes 201-500, which the industry is sitting happily at.
+This figure does not include the independent crafts people all over the world, who make products with the cloth.
+These answers are based on the Harris Tweed ® industry alone on Lewis and Harris.